seanimamo/UnravellEngineTypescript/src/core/docs/infrastructure/aws/domains.md

 # Getting Started

-## Step 1: Obtaining a domain
+## Step 1: Purchasing a domain

 Domains need to be purchased from a domain name registrar.
 You can buy domains from websites like GoDaddy.com or even directly from AWS.
 If you choose to buy a domain directly from within your AWS account, you will be setup already.

 If you choose to buy a domain from a website other than AWS, we'll have to take a few simple extra steps to port it over to AWS.

+- ### 1a.
+How to purchase a domain in AWS: Coming Soon.

-## Step 2a: Setting up a domain by purchasing one within your AWS account
+## Step 2a: Setting up a domain by purchasing from AWS.

-Coming Soon - Buying a website domain using AWS Route 53
+When you buy a domain from AWS, you will automatically get a hosted zone assigned.
+Go ahead and delete this as we will recreate and maintain it using our Infrastructure as code.

 ## Step 2b: Setting up a domain that you obtained from outside your AWS account.